-This was one of the options considered by the Centre for Road Safety during their review earlier this year.
+This was one of the options considered by the Centre for Road Safety during their review in May 2020.

 Moving the intersection and closing the existing Gocup Road connection would create new safety issues and collision points at each of the new intersection locations.